Rushhhy/cifar10-cnn-debugging/README.md

 Possible next steps:

-* Add learning rate tuning for ResNet18.
 * Try stronger augmentations such as MixUp or AutoAugment.
 * Train for more epochs.
 * Try larger CNN architectures.
 * Add batch normalization and dropout tuning.
 * Compare pretrained models against models trained from scratch.
-* Tune ViT Tiny more carefully, since transformer models often need different training settings.
+* Tune ViT Tiny more carefully.